Category: BCG

 Read more

-Updated May 2026 | By Florian Smeritschnig, Former McKinsey Senior Consultant Roughly half of consultants at McKinsey, BCG, and Bain don’t have a business or finance background.
+Updated July 2026 | By Florian Smeritschnig, Former McKinsey Senior Consultant Roughly half of consultants at McKinsey, BCG, and Bain don’t have a business or finance background.
 Engineers, lawyers, doctors, military officers, and academics together make up the majority of MBB hires once you set MBA recruiting aside.
-Firms aren’t reluctantly accepting non-traditional candidates —…
+Firms aren’t reluctantly accepting non-traditional candidates; they’re…

 Read more